Updated: Feb 03, 2023

 When your child is figuring out how to find an internship in college, they might find that the internships within their field of study are highly competitive.
 For example, if your child is a journalism major and internships with notable magazines and newspapers are flooded with applicants, they can still get valuable writing experience by interning with a small business or corporation.
 There they might write the company's newsletters and update the company's blog and social media channels.
 Brainstorming this way about how their major can be applied to other industries or fields can open up internship opportunities.

-Reach out to current and past connections and inquire if there are any open internship positions for your child.
+Reach out to current and past connections and inquire if there are any open internship positions that your child can apply for.
 Know that your job is only to help connect your child with potential opportunities.
 It will be up to your child to secure the internship through their interview and to excel once there.

 Even though it should seem like common sense, your child might not understand how much their résumé or social media presence can impact an internship and job search.
-According to a recent CareerBuilder survey, 70 percent of employers use social media to screen candidates before hiring.
+According to a 2022 Harris Poll survey, 71% of employers use social media to screen candidates before hiring.
 Encourage your student to clean up social media accounts by taking down photos and posts that are inappropriate or demonstrate strong political opinions.